msabid/Google-Maps-Review-Sentiment-Analysis/README.md

-# KFC Reviews Analysis
+# KFC-Kingston-Sentiment-Analysis

 This repository contains code for extracting and analyzing reviews of KFC locations in Kingston, Ontario using Google Maps API and Google Cloud Natural Language API.
+Additionally, it includes a Power BI report and a PDF summarizing the customer feedback analysis.

 ## Table of Contents
 - [Introduction](#introduction)